yogeoff/supplementary-2/README.md

 # DevOps-CA2

+This is a cloned version of the Supplementary Coursework 2 repo.

 Starter repository for DevOps resit CA2 - summer 2024

 Using the theoretical knowledge and practical experience of Gradle, GitHub and GitHub Actions, you are required to build a CI/CD pipeline for this repository.
 You should complete and document the following tasks: